gvwilson/sensibleadventures/nardica/nardica.md

 A plain wooden desk stood near one wall with half a dozen simple wooden chairs in front of it.
-A Marine with three stripes on her sleeve gestured for them all to sit.
+An adult Marine with three stripes on her sleeve gestured for them all to sit.
 She studied them for a heartbeat, eyes jumping from one to the next, then said,